Toyin5/OrganizeIt/Readme.md

 OrganizeIt is an open-source project designed to help you organize and manage your files efficiently.
 This tool allows you to categorize, move, and rename files based on various criteria.

+## Why would you need this?
+Imagine sorting through over 50 files manually—tedious, right?
+With OrganizeIt, you don't have to.
+OrganizeIt is a package designed to help you manage and organize your files into separate folders.
+But it doesn't stope there—it gives you, the user, the ability to create and apply custom rules for your file organization, as well as rename multiple files simultaneously.
+Save time and stay organized with Organizeit.

 ## Features

 - **Automatic File Sorting**: Automatically sort files into folders based on file type or custom rules.